 - Payment must be made directly with the merchant.

 For me, these are usually targeted to on my Ink Plus and Ink Cash cards that earn 5x at office supply stores.
 In that case, it will also earn another 1,545 Ultimate Rewards points on the purchase.
 Pretty nifty for a five minute deal.
-Also, unlike American Express, Chase offers can be redeemed on multiple cards.
-I’ve never been targted on more than card, but if you have more than one offer, use it!
+Also, unlike Amex, Chase offers can be targeted and redeemed on multiple cards.

 Quill is featured on multiple shopping portals, so it’s worth clicking through one even though on some a qgift card purchase won’t track.